 Required Materials

-- Laptops with internet access (one per student or group of 3–4 students works best).
+- Laptops with internet access if doing the AI training portion (one per person or group of 3–4 people works best).

 - A Microsoft account logged in on the laptops to access the Visual Studio Code for Education project found here.